antzm/data-science/statistics-intro.md

 On the other hand, if the probability result is 0.01 and smaller, then we accept the H1, as we consider that the two distributions are actually two different distributions.

-## Hypothesis Testing - Clarifications
+## Hypothesis Testing - Clarification Example 1

 It may look strange that we can come to a conclusion that two population distributions are actually just one, but we should always remember that in statistics we are not comparing just numbers, but actually we are always comparing sets of numbers, so the comparison process is foundamentaly different.